asogani23/panw_journal_challenge/README.md

 - GitHub Copilot -
   I used Copilot as a coding assistant to:
   - Brainstorm the overall structure (splitting analyzer, storage, and cli).
-  - Draft the initial CLI and unit tests.
+  - Draft the initial CLI.
+  - Refine the phrasing in the README

 - Local Python environment:
   - I installed and experimented with vaderSentiment.